wp-plugins/solomail/readme.txt

 Yes, these are Django-style template variables :)

+SoloMail sends multi-part email, with HTML format primary and text as a fallback.
+The templates are stored in your theme directory rather than in the plugin directory so that A) Your customizations won't be overridden by a plugin update and B) you can edit them the same way you edit theme files.

+Feel free to use the provided templates as-is or create your own.
+Note that SoloMail intentionally does not attempt to use the standard WP template system.
+That's because HTML email has unique needs, and shouldn't have all the header crap and extras that appear on your site.
+If you've never sent HTML email before, see a tutorial such as http://articles.sitepoint.com/article/code-html-email-newsletters

 Note that if you modify a post and send it via SoloMail *in the same step*, the modifications will not be in the email.
 I'm not sure why this is, but you must save your changes first, *then* send it.

 == Frequently Asked Questions ==